 - Two extra calls for exams are usually scheduled during period of lessons (mid October/mid November and mid March/mid April).
 These calls are reserved for specific categories of students; for example,the so-called “studenti fuori-corso” (that are enrolled in a M.Sc. course for a time longer than the expected M.Sc. course duration), or the so-called “studenti part-time” (that have stipulated particular contracts with the faculty for their own academic period).

-Classes are usually held between the hours of 08.30 and 19.00, from Monday to Friday.
-The academic hour lasts 1h and 30m.
-Between one academic hour and the other, a break of 15m takes place.
-Lunch time is planned from 13.30 to 14.00.
+Classes are usually held between the hours of 08.00 and 19.00, from Monday to Friday.
+The academic hour lasts 1h.
+Within one academic hour, a break of 15m takes place.
 Check the timetable for M.Sc. courses in Electronic and Communications in the website pages with info on specific classes and teaching rooms.